eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
-3. Under **Paths: Local**, specify the paths of the folders containing copybooks.
+3. Under **Cpy-manager: Paths-local**, specify the paths of the folders containing copybooks.
 Ensure that you specify relative paths to the workspace root.
 Absolute paths are not supported.
    - **Tip:** To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
 4. Open a program or project.